School profile Verified 2 June 2026

 The GL Assessment 11+ entrance test format

 The entrance test uses GL Assessment verbal reasoning, mathematics and English papers.
-Scores are age-standardised and no creative-writing paper is listed.
+Scores are age-standardised and no writing task paper is listed.

 Assessment route